gaschler/bounding-mesh/README.md

 *   --init, -i: The initialization algorithm of merge-based algorithms.
 Available choices: `Midpoint`, `DistancePrimitives`.
 *   --faceset: If the input format is .wrl, only the faceset with this number is loaded.
 Supply the index as an 0-indexed integer.
 *   --colored: If the output format is .wrl, disconnected submeshes will be assigned distinct colors.
 No arguments taken.

+#### Bounding Convex Decomposition
+Bounding convex decompositions can be generated with the following command-line executable:

+    ./bounding-convex-decomposition [options] filename [filename_out.wrl]

+*   filename: Input file may be of type .off, .obj, .stl or .wrl
+*   --voxels, -x: Number of voxels to be used, a good value is 200000.
+Higher numbers increase quality and computation time.
+*   --alpha, -a: Parameter alpha, default is 1.
+Increases the number of splits into convex bodies.
+*   --error, -e: The maximum error that may be introduced by the bounding mesh post-processing step.
+Relative to the bounding box diagonal length.
+(Convex decomposition usually introduces a much higher error than the bounding mesh approximation.)

 ### GUI Application